 “I am only able to appear because of her,” the demon said, “only when she thinks of me, you know.
 And she’s been thinking of me quite often these past few years.”

 He resisted the urge to charge.
-To lunge at the figure and banish it from existence.
+To lunge at the figure and banish it from existence, but he remembered the harsh lesson all those years ago.

 “You haven’t been around lately.”